Clinton sees NATO deal on Turkey Patriot missiles

 “We’re always prepared - and the Secretary has made that clear - to look at ways in which we can help the people of Syria,” the official said.
 “But ...a no-fly zone is not on the agenda of any NATO talks this week.”

-“I am not going to telegraph any specifics what we would do in the event of credible evidence that the Assad regime has resorted to using chemical weapons against their own people, but suffice to say, we are certainly planning to take action if that eventuality were to occur,” she said.

-“So we once again issue a very strong warning to the Assad regime that their behavior is reprehensible, their actions against their own people have been tragic, but there is no doubt that there is a line between even the horrors they have already inflicted on the Syrian people and moving to what would be an internationally condemned step of utilizing their chemical weapons.”

-Clinton will also hold talks in Brussels on Monday with Pakistani Foreign Minister Hina Rabbani Khar and Islamabad’s military chief General Ashfaq Kayani.
+Clinton will also hold talks in Brussels on Monday with Pakistan’s Foreign Minister Hina Rabbani Khar and its military chief General Ashfaq Kayani.

-U.S. officials say she will seek to encourage what Washington sees as an improving mood between Pakistan and its neighbor Afghanistan, where U.S.-led forces are seeking to extricate themselves from a long and bloody war.
+U.S. officials say she will seek encourage what Washington sees as an improving mood between Pakistan and its neighbour Afghanistan, where U.S.-led forces are seeking to extricate themselves from a long and bloody war.

 A second U.S. official pointed to better signs since Washington’s ties with Islamabad hit a low in 2011 after U.S. forces killed al Qaeda leader Osama bin Laden while he was hiding in the Pakistani city of Abbottabad.

-“I think the Pakistanis are actually pressing forward (on improving relations) because, like a lot of people in the region, they recognize that 2014 is not so far away,” he said.
+“I think the Pakistanis are actually pressing forward (on improving relations) because, like a lot of people in the region, they recognise that 2014 is not so far away,” he said.

 As well as discussions on security, the United States had made efforts to expand the economic relationship with Pakistan and this was an issue expected to come up in Monday’s talks.